-Interested parties in the U.S. and abroad are eligible to submit entries here by Monday, January 10, 2022, at 11:59 PM ET.
+Interested parties in the U.S. and abroad were eligible to submit entries here by Wednesday, January 12, 2022, at 11:59 PM ET.

 Submissions must be original works created specifically for this hypothetical pension scenario.
 Individuals or groups are eligible to submit entries.

 All submissions must comply with the following guidelines.
 Failure to comply with these guidelines may disqualify a submission.

 Funding Policies should adhere to the following criteria:

 - Objectives: Submissions should reduce contribution volatility, promote intergenerational equity, and keep plans on a sound funding trajectory in a manner that is consistent with the CCA white paper, Actuarial Funding Policies and Practices for Public Pension Plans, while keeping in mind that investment performance and demographic changes can vary from current expectations.